wulukewu/mcl-sign-in-system-runner/README.md

 ﻿# MCL Automatic Sign-In System - GitHub Runner

-This Dockerized application automates the sign-in/sign-out process for MCL.
+A runner that automates the sign-in/sign-out process for NCU HumanSys.
 You can securely provide your credentials at runtime without storing them in the Docker image.

 ## Hub